riboviz/riboviz/docs/developer/dependencies.md

 ## Update an existing dependency

-Run through the relevant subsection of [Adding a new dependency](#adding-a-new-dependency), updating the relevant content if necessary.
+Run through the relevant subsection of [Adding a new dependency](#adding-a-new-dependency) or [Adding a new developer dependency](#adding-a-new-developer-dependency) updating the relevant content if necessary.

 Finally, [Update Dependencies overview](#update-dependencies-overview).